gauravtanpure/Library-Management-in-Java/README.md

   Just download the LMS.java file and save it by .java extension.
   Run it where you want it.

-If you have any concern related to project the report to me trough my email. gauravtanpure999@gmail.com
+If you have any concern related to project then report to me trough my email. gauravtanpure999@gmail.com